emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 EAP peer select the right type of identity, for example, user or machine.
 TEAPv1 implementations MUST support this TLV.
 Only one Identity-Type TLV SHOULD be present in the TEAP request or response packet.

+For a server sending the Identity-Type TLV, the request MUST also include an EAP-Payload TLV or a Basic-Password-Auth-Resp TLV.
+For a peer sending an Identity-Type TLV, the response MUST also include EAP-Payload TLV or a Basic-Password-Auth-Resp TLV.

-The Identity-Type TLV request MUST come with an EAP-Payload TLV or Basic-Password-Auth-Req TLV.
-If the EAP peer does have an identity corresponding to the identity type requested, then the peer SHOULD respond with an Identity-Type TLV with the requested type.
+If the EAP peer has an
+identity corresponding to the identity type requested, then the peer SHOULD respond with an Identity-Type TLV with the requested type.
 If the Identity-Type field does not contain one of the known values or